rockettheme/docs/Docs/joomla/extensions/rokpad/INDEX.md

 --------------
 Installing RokPad takes just a matter of few minutes.

 The first thing you'll need to do is [download][download] the latest version of RokPad.
-The package you will download is a bundle containing all the required plugins to get RokPad up and running and it is compatible with both Joomla 2.5.x and Joomla 3.x.
+The package you will download contains everything to get RokPad up and running and it is compatible with both Joomla 2.5 and Joomla 3.x.
 It does not need to be uncompressed.

 Once you've downloaded the package, go into the Joomla Administrator and:

 From Joomla 2.5:

-* Select from the top menu: `Extend -> Extension Manager -> Install`
+* Select from the top menu: `Extensions -> Extension Manager -> Install`
 * Click on Upload Package File **Choose File** button
 * Select the `rokpad.zip` that you just downloaded from your local drive.
 * Click the **Upload & Install** button.